How to Build an Easy Jigsaw Cutting Station (With Plans & Video)

-So..
-Based on my previous experience with the Jigsaw guide rail I decided to build a jigsaw cutting station.
-It is basically a combination of the jigsaw guide rail and a table.
-The combination makes it much easier to cut larger pieces of wood, make straight cuts and crosscuts, and clean 45-degree angle cuts.
+So I decided to build a jigsaw cutting station—a combination of a guide rail and a small table.
+This setup makes it much easier to cut larger pieces of wood, make repeatable crosscuts, and get clean 45-degree angles when needed.

 Table of Contents